intarchboard/draft-use-it-or-lose-it/draft-thomson-use-it-or-lose-it.md

 ## Grease

 "Grease" {{?GREASE=I-D.ietf-tls-grease}} identifies lack of use as an issue (protocol mechanisms "rusting" shut) and proposes a system of use that exercises extension points by using dummy values.
+Greasing is any attempt to exercise extension points without changing endpoint behavior, other than to encourage participants to tolerate new or varying values of protocol elements.

-The primary feature of the grease design is aimed at the style of negotiation most used in TLS, where the client offers a set of options and the server chooses the one that it most prefers from those that it supports.
+The grease design is aimed at the style of negotiation most used in TLS, where the client offers a set of options and the server chooses the one that it most prefers from those that it supports.
 A client that uses grease randomly offers options - usually just one - from a set of reserved values.
 These values are guaranteed to never be assigned real meaning, so the server will never have cause to genuinely select one of these values.

 The principle that grease operates on is that an implementation that is regularly exposed to unknown values is not likely to become intolerant of new values when they appear.
 This depends largely on the assumption that the difficulty of implementing the protocol mechanism correctly is not significantly more effort than implementing code to specifically filter out the randomized grease values.

-To avoid simple techniques for filtering greasing codepoints, grease values are not reserved from a single contiguous block of code points, but are distributed evenly across the entire space of code points.
-Reserving a randomly selected set of code points has a greater chance of avoiding this problem, though it might be more difficult to specify and implement, especially over larger code point spaces.
+Reserving random or unevenly distributed values for this purpose is thought to further discourage special treatment.

 Without reserved greasing codepoints, an implementation can use code points from spaces used for private or experimental use if such a range exists.
 In addition